MUNICIPALITY

 It can also be used to get to and from the University of the Balearic Islands (UIB).

-Free phone number for public attention: 971 177 777
+Free telephone number for the public: 971 177 777